awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 + `AWS Control Tower cannot create an AWS Config delivery channel because one already exists.
 To continue, delete the existing delivery channel and try again .`
 + `AWS Control Tower cannot create an AWS Config configuration recorder because one already exists.
 To continue, delete the existing delivery channel and try again .`

 **Common cause:** When the AWS Config service is enabled on an AWS account, it creates a configuration recorder and delivery channel with a default naming\.
 If you disable the AWS Config service through the console, it does not delete the configuration recorder or the delivery channel\.
-You must delete them through the CLI\.
+You must delete them through the CLI, or modify them for AWS Control Tower use\.
 If the AWS Config service is enabled in any one of the Regions supported by AWS Control Tower, it can result in this failure\.

+If the account has existing AWS Config resources, see [Enroll accounts that have existing AWS Config resources](https://docs.aws.amazon.com/controltower/latest/userguide/existing-config-resources.html) for instructions on how you can modify your existing resources\.

 **Action to take:** Delete the configuration recorder and delivery channel in all supported regions\.
 Disabling AWS Config is not enough, the configuration recorder and delivery channel must be deleted by means of the CLI\.
 After you’ve deleted the configuration recorder and delivery channel from the CLI, you can try again to launch AWS Control Tower and enroll the account\.